List of Mighty Morphin Power Rangers characters: Lord Zedd

-He was performed by Ed Neil in the TV series, Mark Ginther in Mighty Morphin Power Rangers: The Movie, voiced by Robert Axelrod and voiced by Andrew Laing in Power Rangers Dino Fury.
+He was performed by Ed Neil in the TV series, Mark Ginther in Mighty Morphin Power Rangers: The Movie, voiced by Robert Axelrod, Andrew Laing in Power Rangers Dino Fury and Fred Tatasciore in Power Rangers Cosmic Fury.
 In the video game Power Rangers: Super Legends, he was voiced by Steve Blum.
 In the archive footage that was dubbed for Power Rangers Beast Morphers, Lord Zedd is voiced by Stig Eldred.

 Dark Rangers

-The Dark Rangers are the bad counterparts of the Powers Rangers created by Lord Zedd.
+The Dark Rangers are the bad counterparts of the Power Rangers created by Lord Zedd.
 There are three versions of them: